nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Displays the information of the specified tag.

 You can see some basic information of a tagged file by using this command.
-The command result panel will show you the tag's file path and label information, in case the UI can't show them in detail.
+The command result panel will show you the tag's file path and  information, in case the UI can't show them in detail.

 Alternatively, you can click on a specific tag in the tag panel to show its details.